 The money in Mexico is called the Mexican peso (MXN).
 MMI staff will help you exchange money.
 All major credit cards are accepted - Visa and MasterCard the most widely accepted (make sure to call your credit card company and let them know that you’ll be traveling internationally).
 Traveler’s cheques are not easily cashed.
 You must bring US dollars in good condition.
 Torn, stamped or old bills will not be exchanged. $100 bills older than 2006 are also not accepted.

 Mexico, officially called the United Mexican States, is a federal republic in the southern portion of North America.
 Many years ago, the Aztecs were a highly developed, rich Mexican civilization.
 Their elegant capital city, Tenochtitlan, may have been the largest city in the world in the early 1500s.
 In 1519, the Spanish explorer Hernando Cortes landed in Mexico.
 He was amazed by the Aztec civilization and its gold.
 The Aztecs welcomed these pale visitors as gods, but the Spanish were more interested in the Aztecs' wealth.
 After two years of struggles, Spanish fighters captured Tenochtitlan and burned it to the ground.
 Then they built Mexico City on its ruins.
 Today, Mexico City is one of the largest cities in the world.
 Mexico remained under Spanish control until a long struggle ended in Mexico's declaration of independence in 1821.
 Due to its rich culture and history, Mexico ranks first in the Americas and seventh in the world by number of UNESCO World Heritage Sites.
 Mexico is a megadiverse country, ranking fourth in the world by biodiversity.
 In 2016 it was the eighth most visited country in the world, with 35 million international arrivals.

-Most of Mexico's people today are "mestizos" — a cultural identity used by people who have both Indian and Spanish ancestors.
-About 90 percent of Mexicans are Roman Catholic.
+Most of Mexico's people today are "mestizos" — a cultural identity used by people who have both Indigenous and Spanish ancestors.
+About 90% of Mexicans are Roman Catholic.
 Mexico has many beautiful churches and shrines, and people mark special days with colorful religious festivals.
 Mexico has a strong culture and traditions, and its people have worked to make its democracy stronger.
-The country has rich reserves of oil, discovered in 1972.
-There are a lot of poor people in Mexico as well as middle-class citizens.
+There are many people living in poverty in Mexico, as well as many who are middle-class.
 Many people have left the harsh poverty of Mexico's countryside to move into its crowded cities.